Roman Mars

 Roman Mars is an American radio producer.
 He is the host and producer of 99% Invisible, a KALW radio show and podcast, and a founder of the podcast collective Radiotopia, which he describes as efforts "to broaden the radio landscape [and] make shows that aren't bound by conventions" of public radio in the United States.

 He has also contributed to radio programs Radiolab and Planet Money.
 Fast Company identified him as one of the hundred most creative people of 2013.
-In 2004, he produced a program called Invisible Ink on KALW.
-In June 2017, Mars launched the podcast What Trump Can Teach Us About Con Law with Elizabeth Joh, a professor of constitutional law at University of California, Davis, School of Law.
+Mars, with Elizabeth Joh, also hosts the podcast What Roman Mars Can Learn About Con Law.

 Early life

 Mars left a PhD program in genetics to undertake an unpaid internship at public radio station KALW in San Francisco.

+In 2004, he produced a program called Invisible Ink on KALW.

 99% Invisible

 Mars and his radio show, 99% Invisible, have been credited in the mainstream press as an innovative form of radio production, defining a new movement of independent radio and podcast creators.
 In 2016, Mars and Justin McElroy used asynchronous podcasting, a method where each person recorded their portions separately and later combined them to create a podcast episode.
 This new technique was used to create the first episode of Smart Stuff, which started with My Brother, My Brother and Me episode 316 and was completed in 99% Invisible episode 225.

 99% Invisible Inc., the company that produces 99% Invisible, was sold to Sirius XM's Stitcher Radio in April 2021.
 Mars donated $1 million from the sale to Radiotopia.